 Once customers put on Oculus Rift they can literally walk around and check how they would look like from all angles.

-Amazon Dash button – this is more of an in-home technology that allows use of a device a size of ring, to order products from Amazon.
+This is more of an in-home technology that allows use of a device a size of ring, to order products from Amazon.

 Each dash button is brand specific and it could be used for ordering a single product that ran out in the household.

-Additionally to in-store technology, eCommerce can also be used to drive more people into brick and mortgage stores and increase offline sales.
+Additionally to in-store technology, ecommerce can also be used to drive more people into brick and mortgage stores and increase offline sales.

 People are still attracted to go shopping in a physical store because they want to be able to see, touch and try the merchandise.